Our master bathroom ideas will help to transform your main washroom into a stunning oasis of calm and relaxation.

 ‘Even if you love the look of a bath, you will never fully enjoy using it if you find it uncomfortable.
 How do you usually bathe?
 Different shapes suit different positions, some baths are better for sitting upright and reading a book, and others have curved sides for you to lie back into.’

 ‘If you can, get into the bath before you buy it!’ adds Joyce.
 ‘We showed two baths at the recent Design Week show at the Design Centre in Chelsea.
 Very different, yet opinion was divided as to which was the most comfortable.’

-‘While a freestanding bath is normal at the top of everyone’s list, a standard fitted bath can be just as interesting when it comes to bathroom design, particularly if you decide to dress it up with tiles,’ says Crutchie.
+‘While a freestanding bath is normally at the top of everyone’s list, a standard fitted bath can be just as interesting when it comes to bathroom design, particularly if you decide to dress it up with tiles,’ says Cutchie.

 ‘There are plenty of options in how to dress up a fitted bath and the enclosed casing is the perfect canvas to have fun.
 You can either choose to blend it seamlessly by continuing your tiles on the panel or create an even bigger focal point by contrasting the tiles.’